ja2-stracciatella/mod-wildfire-maps/README.txt

 It only include the maps.
 Everything else such as the new mercs, new weapons, new up-sized interface, new sound FX, are not included.

+Be sure to read KNOWN_ISSUES.txt, for the list of things unsupported yet.

 ## How do I install the mod?